synthesized images to maximize V4 neural responses

 What are the step-by-step computations of the brain?

-We are a computational neuroscience research group led by Prof. Benjamin Cowley at Cold Spring Harbor Laboratory.
+We are a computational neuroscience/neuroAI research group led by Prof. Benjamin Cowley at Cold Spring Harbor Laboratory.
 We develop machine learning techniques and build data-driven deep neural network models to understand how a stimulus is transformed into neural activity and then into behavior.
 By understanding the brain's computations, we will better treat disease, develop new neurotechnologies, and uncover the foundations of human intelligence.

 Our research group focuses on the following directions: